 - Child entertainer and comedian Koz played every single role on the Koz Zone which ran between shows.

-- The lead man plays one role, the lead woman plays four, and the remaining two actors play all of the other roles between the two of them.
+- Taken to the extreme in The 39 Steps: the show has over a hundred roles; there are four actors.
+The lead man plays one role, the lead woman plays four, and the remaining two actors play all of the other roles between the two of them.
 Hilarity Ensues, as does much switching of hats, when four or five of these characters are in the same scene.
 It prides itself in lampshading everything about this trope.
+At the climax, while the hero, the love interest, and a police officer are confronting the villain, the villain is shot to ensure his silence by a gun-wielding arm that reaches in from offstage.
+This proves so shocking to the villain — how can there be a gunman when all the cast are already on stage? — that it takes him a while to remember to die.

 - Another impressive example is The Laramie Project, wherein eight actors play over seventy different roles total.